open-organization/open-org-definition/open_org_maturity_model.md

 - People recognize that leaders are making decisions that affect them but don't see a clear or obvious way of providing input on those decisions

-- Materials that are part of decision-making practices become available for review after the decision is final
+- Materials that are part of decision-making practices become available for review after decisions are finalized

 - Individuals and teams are comfortable sharing stories of successes, but not failures